NREL/reVX/reVX/least_cost_xmission/README.md

 	* `TransCapCosts` - Determine total transmission cost including line cost and any substation construction or improvements.
 * [`least_cost_xmission.py`](least_cost_xmission.py) - Calculate costs from SC points to transmission features.
 By default, all SC points are used or a subset may be specified by GID.
 * [`least_cost_paths.py`](least_cost_paths.py) - Parent class for `least_cost_xmission.py`.
-* [`offshore_utilities.py`](offshore_utilities.py) - Utility functions and classes for preparing friction, barrier, and transmission features for offshore analyses.
+* [`aoswt_utilities.py`](aoswt_utilities.py) - Utility functions and classes for preparing friction, barrier, and transmission features for the AOSWT analysis.
 Example Jupyter notebooks for these functions can be found in the [`examples/least_cost_paths`](../../examples/least_cost_paths/) directory of this repository.

 <br>